Customize WalkMe Menu

-In the Customize Player tab in Customize, you can make changes to the tab (widget) that sits on the edge of the page and opens the Player Menu when clicked.
+The Menu is customized via the Editor.
+In the Customize Player tab in Customize, you can make changes to the widget and the menu.

-- Add an attention grabber to the widget to increase probability of user engagement
+- Add an attention grabber to the widget to increase the probability of user engagement

 - Change the color of the widget to match the color palette of your site